AR coating techniques allow for widths of only a few nanometers. Courtesy of Louisiana Bucket Brigade.

 The Electron Beam Physical Vapor Deposition (EBPVD) technique is the standard AR coating technique.
 To illustrate its functionalities, the figure below shows a set-up of the EBPVD chamber.

 The ability to also work at high and low temperatures is one of EBVPD’s main advantages over other AR coating technologies.
 The EBVPD chamber can reach 250 degrees Celsius.
 Glass lenses can handle such high temperatures.
 Consequently, opticians have a wider pool of AR coating materials to choose from, some of which bond only at high temperatures.
-However, plastic lenses can handle temperatures only up to 80 degrees celsius.
+However, plastic lenses can handle temperatures only up to 80 degrees Celsius.
 EBVPD also functions at this temperature.
 And opticians would apply special AR materials with high adhesive properties at low temperatures on such lenses.
 EBVPD has been a popular AR coating technique used on lenses.
 To learn more about this technique, you can check out some reliable resources online to get valuable information.
 For example, Korvus Technology produced an online article wherein you can learn more about electron beam evaporation applications

 Ion Beam and Pulsed Laser Deposition